opf/openproject/doc/installation/manual/README.md

-# Manual Installation of OpenProject 6.1 with Apache on Ubuntu 14.04.
+# Manual installation of OpenProject 6.1 with Apache on Ubuntu 14.04.
 LTS

 This tutorial helps you to deploy OpenProject 6.1.
 Please, aware that: